-There are several reasons that you may need a substitute for cardamom such as being put off by the cost or because you are cooking for someone with an allergy.
+Cardamom’s flavor is simultaneously spicy and floral while also offering citrus and herbal notes.
+To put it mildly, it is a potent and versatile spice that’s delicious in both savory and sweet dishes.
+Its versatility can be seen in the fact that it is used in many cuisines around the world.
+There are several reasons that you may need a substitute for cardamom pods such as being put off by the cost or because you are cooking for someone with an allergy.
 The good news is that you have options.
-The even better news is that you most likely have most of the options in your spice cabinet.
+The even better news: You most likely have many of the best cardamom substitutes right there on your spice rack.

-Your best bet: Cloves and cinnamon
+Your best bet: Ground cloves and cinnamon blended

-Because of how complex cardamom’s flavor is, your best option for a cardamom alternative is going to be a combination of two other potent and complex spices.
+Because of how complex cardamom’s flavor is, your best option for a cardamom substitute is going to be a combination of two other potent and complex spices.
 The astringent intensity of cloves paired with the sweet woodiness of cinnamon can effectively mimic many of the flavor notes found in cardamom.

-A second decent choice: Cinnamon and nutmeg
+A second decent choice: Ground cinnamon and nutmeg blended

-Again, we have a cardamom substitute with two strong and complex flavors.
+Again, we have an alternative to cardamom with two strong and complex flavors.
 Much like the first alternative, this mix of cardamom and nutmeg is recommended for use in savory dishes such as those that feature rice and meat.

 In a pinch: Cinnamon or nutmeg

 When using either of these spices in place of cardamom, it is recommended that you start with half the amount of the spice that your recipe requires and adjust the quantity to taste.

 Aside from cinnamon and nutmeg, there are other spices that can be effective individual replacements for cardamom.
 For example, some experts recommend using allspice.
 As with cinnamon and nutmeg, you would halve the recipe’s cardamom amount for the replacement.
 If the recipe calls for a teaspoon of cardamom, use a teaspoon of allspice instead.
-Ginger can also be used as can coriander.